phollyer/elm-ui-menu/README.md

 Provide keyboard navigation, selection and cancellation.

-Make the position of the Menu controllable by its parent - `below`, `above`, etc

 # Credits

 [passiomatic](https://discourse.elm-lang.org/t/input-select-not-available-in-elm-ui/2874/5): Links to reading material detailing why `select`s are usually a bad design choice.